hexagoncircle/ryan-mulligan-dev/src/blog/css-custom-prop-fallbacks.md

 ## Guaranteed-invalid values

 `--row-gap` and `--column-gap` are both set to the `initial` keyword because it's a [guaranteed-invalid value](https://drafts.csswg.org/css-variables/#guaranteed-invalid-value) in custom properties.
-This means that these two custom property values will become invalid and use a fallback if one is available.
-In the example above, since `--row-gap` and `--column-gap` are invalid, the fallback `--gap` value is applied.
+This means that these two custom property values will become invalid at computed-value time and revert to a fallback if one is available.
+I think this concept is summed up nicely in [a snippet from this article](https://css-tricks.com/using-custom-property-stacks-to-tame-the-cascade/):

+> [...] rather than being passed along to set `background: initial` or `color: initial`, the custom property becomes `undefined`, and we fallback to the next value in our stack [...]

+In the example above, since `--row-gap` and `--column-gap` are undefined through the `initial` keyword, the fallback `--gap` value is applied.

 ## Why not only use fallbacks?

-Custom properties can have more than one fallback value—a concept Miriam Suzanne refers to as [custom property "stacks" in this article](https://css-tricks.com/using-custom-property-stacks-to-tame-the-cascade/), which I love.
-It's also where I discovered how `initial` works in custom properties.
+Custom properties can have more than one fallback value—a concept Miriam Suzanne refers to as [custom property "stacks"](https://css-tricks.com/using-custom-property-stacks-to-tame-the-cascade/), which I love.
+It's also where I discovered how `initial` works in custom properties as mentioned above.

 So then if custom properties can have multiple fallback values, could we instead write our CSS like this?